A topic from the subject of Distillation in Chemistry.

 Introduction

-Chemical engineering thermodynamics is the study of the energy changes and energy transfer related to chemical processes.
-It is a branch of thermodynamics that is essential for understanding the design and operation of chemical plants and processes.
+Chemical engineering thermodynamics is the study of energy changes and energy transfer related to chemical processes.
+It is a branch of thermodynamics essential for understanding the design and operation of chemical plants and processes.
 Distillation is a separation process that uses differences in the boiling points of liquids to separate them.
 It is a widely used process in the chemical industry, particularly for separating mixtures of liquids.

 Basic Concepts